-We hope this listicle has helped you answer your burning question of should you hire a second photographer!
+We hope this list has helped you answer your burning question of should you hire a second photographer!
 Let us know if you have other burning wedding photography questions!

-JTPA has TWO photographers on hand to service all your needs!
-Brandon and I have a combined 24 years of experience shooting weddings, having spent the last two years collaborating.
+JTPA has a team photographers on hand to service all your needs!
+With a combined 30+ years of experience shooting weddings, our independent studios have spent the last ten+ years collaborating.
 What’s more, we have both have built connections with many trusted local Seattle area and PNW photographers to second for us.
-If you’re looking for comprehensive, experienced and most importantly authentic, photojournalistic coverage of your wedding, shoot us an email!
-Our 2020 is almost booked up with bandwidth for no more than ten more weddings.
+If you’re looking for comprehensive, experienced and most importantly authentic, documentary coverage of your wedding, shoot us an email!
+Our 2022 is almost booked up with bandwidth for no more than ten more weddings.
 Hit us up soon!